Vignan's Institute of Information Technology

 Vignan's Institute Of Information Technology is one of the engineering institutions run by the Vignan group of Guntur.
-It was established in 2002 to offer undergraduate (BTech) (college code:L3) courses in engineering and technology.
+It was established in 2002 to offer undergraduate (B. Tech) (college code:L3) courses in engineering and technology.
 It is situated in Duvvada, a suburban region of Visakhapatnam, India.

+Rankings

+The National Institutional Ranking Framework (NIRF) ranked the university between 201-300 in the engineering rankings in 2024.